Stay in the loop with the most important updates

 The discrepancies in the Law are numerous.
 Does the application of the Law imply a revision of all other laws in Serbian law, which do not make the linguistic distinction of occupations into masculine and feminine, the division based on gender categories?
 Can companies that have less than 50 employees and temporary workers, in fact, not comply with the law and go unnoticed should they fail to regulate their employment documents?

-The problem likewise reflects in those professions that are predominantly male, such as old crafts, mechanical engineering, public transport, or the IT sector, which will not be able to easily fulfill the minimum quota of 40% of female employees.
-The question remains how the Ministry should increase the number of women in these fields, without punishing the employers.
+The problem is also reflected in those professions that predominantly count members of the male gender, such as old trades, mechanical engineering, public transport, or the IT sector, which will not be able to fulfill the existence of the minimum 40% of female employees so easily.
+The question remains open as to how the Ministry should promote a greater number of women in the mentioned professions, without penalizing employers.

-Precisely due to inconsistency and evident legal uncertainty, a number of legal experts have lodged a request for examining the legality of the Law to the Constitutional Court.
-The reasons behind this are, among others, insufficient scope of definition and too generic designations of terms in the Law.
-Although an application has been lodged until the Constitutional Court decides and the courts adhere to the given stance, a rather long period of time will pass.
+Precisely due to inconsistency and evident legal uncertainty, some legal experts have lodged a request for examining the legality of the Law to the Constitutional Court.
+The reasons behind this are, among others, the insufficient scope of definition and too generic designations of terms in the Law.
+Although an application has been lodged until the Constitutional Court decides and the courts adhere to the given stance, a rather long time will pass.
 This certainly does not diminish the obligation of employers to take into account the special measures in their companies.

-However, if it is not clear to everyone what terms should be used in accordance with gender-sensitive language, the Government has published Guidelines for the Use of Gender-sensitive Language.
-It is a non-binding document which serves as a guideline for companies in how to achieve complete equality and respect for both women and men in different fields.
+However, if it is not clear to everyone what terms should be used under gender-sensitive language, the Government has published Guidelines for the Use of Gender-sensitive Language.
+It is a non-binding document that serves as a guideline for companies on how to achieve complete equality and respect for both women and men in different fields.